vanheeringen-lab/ANANSE/docs/input_data.md

     chr13	109424160	109424360	20
     chr14	32484901	32485101	2
     ```

     You can find our test samples enhancer files here:
     * [FB_enhancer.bed](https://github.com/vanheeringen-lab/ANANSE/blob/master/test/data/FB_enhancer.bed)
     * [KRT_enhancer.bed](https://github.com/vanheeringen-lab/ANANSE/blob/master/test/data/KRT_enhancer.bed)

 ### Expression data
 The expression data normally from RNA-seq experiment.
 We are using `TPM` score to represent gene's expression in ANANSE.
+In expression file, the 1st column (named as `target_id`) should contain **gene name**, and the second column should be named as `tpm`.

 !!! note "example"
     This is the example of input expression file:

     ```
     target_id	tpm
     A1BG	9.579771